Von Kossa Calcium Stain

 APPLICATION:

 Newcomer Supply Von Kossa Calcium Stain is an indirect staining method for the demonstration of calcium or calcium salt in tissue sections.
-This technique is not specific for calcium and other reducing substances, such as formalin pigment and melanin, will also give a positive reaction.
+This technique is not specific for calcium.
+Other reducing substances, such as formalin pigment and melanin, will also give a positive reaction.

 METHOD: